Today I want to talk about the three words a lot of us are ashamed of saying at work: “I don’t know.”

 Now if I could go back in time, I would say to the younger me, “Amnah, if you don’t know something, just say so.
-You don’t need to be ashamed of not knowing.
+You don’t need to be ashamed of not knowing something.
 Nobody expects you to know everything.”

 So what I should’ve answered was, “I don’t know, but I can check and get back to you later.”

-Most people are understanding–perhaps you’re new, you’re still learning the ropes or it’s just not within your scope of work.
-If people get angry at you for not knowing, then it’s really not within your control, is it?
+Most people are understanding — perhaps you’re new, you’re still learning the ropes or the question does not apply to your scope of work.

-Just be honest, say that you don’t know and that you will find out later.
+Just be honest.
+Tell them you don’t know the answer and you will do your best to find out later.

-Since that day of being a management trainee, I’ve admitted to not knowing something and asked “stupid” questions many times.
+Since that day of being a new employee, I’ve admitted to not knowing a lot of things and I’ve asked “stupid” questions many times.
 I’ve had people look surprised or shake their heads at me for not knowing something.

 But most people are understanding.

-I want to encourage you to look at yourself as a lifelong learner.
+I want to encourage you to see yourself as a lifelong learner.
 Ask questions, even if you think you’ll sound stupid.
-Say you don’t know when you don’t and that you’ll find out later.
+If you don’t know the answer to a question, just be honest about it and tell them you’ll find out later.

 It will help tremendously with your self-confidence.
 It’ll also show people that you’re honest and willing to learn.